elastic/integrations/packages/cloudflare/docs/README.md

 1. **Auth Email** is the email address associated with your account.
 2. [**Auth Key**](https://developers.cloudflare.com/api/keys/) is the API key generated on the "My Account" page.
-3. **Zone ID** can be found [here](https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/)
+3. **Zone ID** can be found [here](https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/).

-NOTE: Look for `X-AUTH-EMAIL` and `X-AUTH-KEY` [here](https://api.cloudflare.com/#getting-started-requests) for more information on Auth Email and Auth Key.
+NOTE: See for `X-AUTH-EMAIL` and `X-AUTH-KEY` [here](https://api.cloudflare.com/#getting-started-requests) for more information on Auth Email and Auth Key.

 #### Configure using API Token